Haileybury Almaty: History

 HBA was established in 2007 with the laying of the first stone of its building.
 It officially opened its doors to students in September 2008, with the inauguration ceremony attended by the Mayor of Almaty.
 In its early years, Haileybury Almaty hosted distinguished guests, including the first president of Kazakhstan, Nursultan Nazarbayev, and the UK Minister of Higher Education, David Lammy MP.

 Between 2010 and 2015, the school experienced significant growth and expansion, offering a wider range of academic programs and extracurricular activities.
 It also hosted notable figures like Prince Michael of Kent, David Beckham, and Sir Roger Moore.

 From 2015 to 2020, HBA embraced innovation and technology integration into the learning experience, focusing on 21st-century skills like critical thinking, creativity, and digital literacy.

 FOBISIA

 HBA joined FOBISIA in 2019, and is accredited by an approved inspectorate.
 The school had hosted and won many FOBISIA events in the past, both academic and sports competitions.
 In FOBISIA, where there are 3 regional subdivisions, region A, B, and C, HBA is labelled as region C.

 Curriculum

-HBA follows a British type curriculum, and offers IGCSE and A Levels.
-The school teaches pupils from 5–18 years of age and follows the British National Curriculum, which is adapted for local context.
+HBA follows a National Curriculum for England, and offers IGCSE and A Levels.
+The school teaches pupils from 5–18 years of age and follows the English National Curriculum, which is adapted for local context.
 Every pupil at Haileybury schools in Kazakhstan is assigned to one of four Houses within the school: Attlee, Bartle Frere, Edmonstone or Kipling.

 The school library has a collection of over 10,000 books and DVDs in English, Russian, and Kazakh.